Updated June 2, 2019.

-- You must also employ and pay an architect or engineer to prepare a site plan and other construction documents.
+- You must also employ and pay an architect or engineer approved or authorized in writing by GFG Management and/or the franchisor, to prepare a site plan and other construction documents.
 Although the franchisor will provide you with prototypical plans and specifications at no additional cost to you, you must pay an architect or engineer to adapt these plans and specifications to city, state, and local building codes, and to the specific site chosen for your Store.

 - These estimates include the estimated costs for necessary trade fixtures, such as display cases, counter and work tables, equipment such as ovens, refrigerators, beverage dispensers, coffee preparation and dispensing equipment, and small wares.

 - If you are operating a Co-Brand Store, you may be required to purchase additional fixtures and equipment.

 8. Prepaid Rent and Security Deposit: $2,500 to $5,000

 - If you do not currently own adequate space, you must lease the space for your Store.
 Typical locations are in enclosed shopping malls, but also may be located in other shopping centers, transportation centers, or entertainment venues.

 - A typical Traditional Store requires between 1,600 and 1,800 square feet of space.
 A typical modular, prefabricated Non-Traditional Store will use between 500 and 1,000 square feet of space.
 A typical Satellite will use between 50 and 150 square feet in a shopping center or venue, but also will require a Traditional Store or Non-Traditional Store.